Course Management

 Course Tab

-On the left side of the Courses Tab, Report Cards issued for a Course are displayed.
+On the right side of the Courses Tab, Report Cards issued for a Course are displayed.
 For more information about Report Cards, click here.

-On the right side of the Courses Tab, Class Dates and information are displayed.
+On the left side of the Courses Tab, Class Dates and information are displayed.

 • If a Course has been set up, but does not have any transactions associated, you can alter settings in the Course Tab to remove sessions of the course using the Remove button.